okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 ## Initial set up

-To get started, you need to create an Okta OAuth app to represent the <StackSelector snippet="applang" noSelector inline /> app and then install the <StackSelector snippet="applang" noSelector inline /> sample app.
+To get started, you need to create an Okta OAuth app to represent the <StackSnippet snippet="applang" noSelector inline /> app and then install the <StackSnippet snippet="applang" noSelector inline /> sample app.

 <StackSnippet snippet="toolnote" />